 A Parent's Guide to Fraternity & Sorority Life

-- A support group which will serve as a family away from home to help make the adjustment
+- A support group which will serve as a family away from home to help make the adjustment to college easier.

 - Scholastic resources to help students achieve their academic goals,